Social Work and Criminal Justice

 His passion for developing collaborative relationships has actively extended into the efforts of the anti-Human Trafficking movement seeking the development of relationships with regional churches, law enforcement agencies, social service agencies, and the court system.
 Dr. Bishop also serves the 21st Judicial Circuit Court as a Problem-Solving Court program evaluator with emphasis on the Veteran's Treatment Court program.

 Dr. Anderson joined Olivet's full-time faculty in 2016 and has 13 years of previous teaching experience in the field of social work.
 Her areas of specialty within social work are international social work, clinical/mental health, program evaluation and teaching.
-She is a Licensed Social Worker in the state of Pennsylvania.
+She is a Licensed Social Worker in the state of Illinois.